Master of Arts in Teaching (M.A.T.)

 Since our M.A.T. program is intensive, we believe it is important for applicants to have completed some initial study of and experience in the field.
 As a result, we have established the following preprofessional prerequisites for admission:

-- PSYC-21010 Educational Psychology
+- EDUC 21010 Educational Psychology

-- EDUC-34000 Social and Cultural Foundations of Education
+- EDUC 34000 Social and Cultural Foundations of Education

-- EDUC-21910 Early Field Experience: Theory and Practice (includes 50 hours of field experiences in school settings)
+- EDUC 21910 Early Field Experience: Theory and Practice (includes 50 hours of field experiences in school settings)

 Applicants from other accredited institutions may submit evidence of equivalent courses, as well as satisfactory completion of 50 hours of course-connected field experiences in public schools.
 Applicants who have not completed these prerequisites may be admitted to the program with the expectation that these requirements will be met according to an academic plan developed in conjunction with the chair of graduate programs in education.